gajjugrg/bremAnalysis/README.md

 	The input is ana*.txt and slicesMC.ROOT

 - [[plotTrackLenVsEne.C]]
-	This function is to plot 2D histogram of Track length vs. Energy
+	This function is to plot the 2D histogram of Track length vs. Energy

 - [[comparePlot.C]]
 	This function does the same thing as [[plotTrackLenVsEne.C]]